Paika Rebellion: Causes of the rebellion

 The origins of the Paika Rebellion lay in several social, economic and political causes.
 Odisha had four ports for trading, with the networks in the region involving millions of traders.
 However, the East India Company, to protect their own monopolies, closed these ports for trade, alienating large swathes of the local population.
 The local administrators who were educated and wealthy, the Paikas, were alienated by the East India Company administration, who took over the hereditary rent-free lands granted to them after the conquest of Khurda.
+Many Paikas were compelled to cede their land to absentee Bengali landlords, often in exchange for a mere pittance.
 The Paikas were also subjected to extortion by the Company administration and its servants.
 The extortionist land revenue policy of the Company affected the peasants and the zamindars alike.
 A source of much consternation for the common people was the rise in prices of salt due to taxes imposed on it by the Company administration.
 The East India Company also abolished the system of cowrie currency that had existed in Odisha prior to its conquest and required that all taxes now be paid in silver.
 This caused much popular hardship and discontent.
-In 1804 the Raja of Khurda planned a rebellion against the Company in alliance with the Paikas, but the plot was soon discovered and the Raja's territory confiscated.